BlazarSec/ACRONYM/README.md

+#ACRONYM
+---
-ACRONYM - A Cool Red-Operative Network Yeeting Multitool
+A Cool Red-Operative Network Yeeting Multitool

 ACRONYM is an open-source offensive security tool meant for Red-Team operations whose engagement parameters include the deployment of networked malware.
 The goal of ACRONYM is to enable efficient